Steph Curry-Draymond Green Pick-and-Roll Is Still NBA's Most Unsolvable Puzzle

 "Just trying to take what the defense gives me," Green said.
 "They're really committing two to Steph, which means there's a four-on-three on the backside.
 They're putting a guy on Klay's body, so at that point, there's a three-on-two on the backside.
 Just try to take whatever's there and make the right read."

-Down the stretch, the game bogs down, and the motion offense that makes the Warriors special isn't always available to them.
+Curry's earth-shattering off-the-dribble three-point shooting is no secret.
+If you allow him to attack you one-on-one, you're toast, as evidenced by game one.
+So, down the stretch, the game bogs down, and the motion offense that makes the Warriors special isn't always available to them, they need someone to create efficient offense when Curry gets doubled.
 Without Durant, the ultimate bailout, the Warriors turn to the Curry-Green high pick-and-roll time and time again.
 If it ain't broke.

 McCollum and the Blazers Snapped Postseason Losing Streak for "Jennifer"